Luke-Wei/CV/content/authors/admin/_index.md

     link: uploads/weiqiyu_CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'qywei@shu.edu.cn'
+email: 'weiqy412@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a incoming PhD(Computer Science) student at University of Manchester.
+I am an incoming PhD student (Computer Science) at the University of Manchester.
 I receive my Master degree from Shanghai University.
 My research interests include Statistical machine learning, Bayesian Optimization, and Computer Vision.
-I worked as a research assistant at the Institute of Inforcom Research, A*Star for half a year in 2023.
+I worked as a research assistant (Supported by SIPGA) at the Institute of Infocomm Research, A*Star for half a year in 2023.
 {style="text-align: justify;"}